The free printable can be found at the END of this post. Click on the blue “get your free printable here” button.

 As the puzzles get larger, the clues get harder too.

-- One puzzle requires students to read an analogue clock,
+- One puzzle requires students to read an analog clock,

 Enjoy these last few weeks of school, and have fun “playing” with your kiddos.